Dingding070307/Never-let-me-go/README.md

             <h2>5.
 Questions</h2>
             <div class="content-item" data-keywords="questions, fate, identity">
                 <h3>Why do the characters so passively accept their fate?</h3>
-                <p>Is their sense of helplessness due to the lack of choice, or is it a deep-seated acquiescence within themselves?</p>
+                <p>Their sense of helplessness may stem from a lack of choice imposed on them, or perhaps it reflects an ingrained acceptance of their predetermined destiny.</p>
             </div>
         </section>
     </main>